nmshd/documentation/_docs_explore/42-transport-layer.md

   - address: Address of one of the identity which should receive the message
   - receivedAt: ISO String when the recipient received the message
   - receivedByDevice: Device id of the recipient's device which received the message
-- relationshipIds: Array of relationship ids of the recipients (same order as recipients)
+- relationshipIds: Array of Relationship IDs of the recipients (same order as recipients)
 - content: The content of the message
 - attachments: Array of files which are attached to this message

 ## Relationships

-The link between two identities is called relationship.
+The link between two identities is called Relationship.
 From the view of one identity or its device, the "own" keyword decribes content created by its own.
 The "peer" keyword describes content of the other party.

 Relationships are usually used as the technical term, whereas contact is used as a business terminology.
-To be more strict, one could say that contacts are active relationships, as a relationship could also be terminated (thus a communication would no longer be possible).
+To be more strict, one could say that contacts are active Relationships, as a Relationship could also be terminated (thus a communication would no longer be possible).

 ### Relationship Structure